SAP-samples/teched2022-DT264/exercises/ex0/README.md

  > **NOTE:** You might need to wait a few minutes or perform a re-login to the SAP BTP Cockpit for the new role collection to become active.
 Before that you might face an Access Denied error if you try to access the Launchpad service application.

-## Step 3: Access the SAP Launchpad service Site Manager
+## Step 3: Access the SAP Launchpad Service Site Manager

 The Site Manager is an admin application for creating and maintaining launchpad sites and content.